borti4938/n64adv2_pcb/README.md

 - If you plan to use solder paste, do not forget to order a stencil for top and bottom, too
 - Source the components you need, e.g. from Mouser or Digikey.
   The BOM is available in [here](./doc/n64adv2_BOM.xlsx).
-- If you want to use a assembly service (PCBA), you can use the mounting files for [main](./doc/n64adv2-top-pos.csv), full flex-PCB and/or part flex-PCB, too.
+- If you want to use a assembly service (PCBA), you have to generate position files and BOM (in format as the fab requests it) out of the PCB design files.
+For JLCPCB e.g., there is a [KiCad plugin](https://github.com/Bouni/kicad-jlcpcb-tools) available (which I yet didn't test).
 - Wait for everything to arrive
 - Assemble your PCB if you haven't use a PCBA service
 - Flash the firmware ([firmware releases](https://github.com/borti4938/n64adv2_fw/releases)) after installing: